everythingeverywhere/lab-sb-app/workshop/content/exercises/06-exe.md

 You will want to add a test for the endpoint you added, and Spring Test provides some machinery for that.

-If you use Maven, the `spring-boot-starter-test` dependency should be added to your `pom.xml` file.
+You are using Maven, the `spring-boot-starter-test` dependency should already be added to your `pom.xml` file.

+Click to find your `spring-boot-starter-test` dependency.
 ```editor:select-matching-text
 file: ~/spring-boot/pom.xml
 text: "spring-boot-starter-test"